Cyfrin/7-boss-bridge-audit/audit-data/2023-09-01-boss-bridge-audit.md

 The `L1BossBridge` contract owns the `L1Vault` contract.
 Therefore, an attacker could submit a call that targets the vault and executes is `approveTo` function, passing an attacker-controlled address to increase its allowance.
 This would then allow the attacker to completely drain the vault.

 It's worth noting that this attack's likelihood depends on the level of sophistication of the off-chain validations implemented by the operators that approve and sign withdrawals.
-However, we're rating it as a High severity issue because, according to the available documention, the only validation made by off-chain services is that "the account submitting the withdrawal has first originated a successful deposit in the L1 part of the bridge".
+However, we're rating it as a High severity issue because, according to the available documentation, the only validation made by off-chain services is that "the account submitting the withdrawal has first originated a successful deposit in the L1 part of the bridge".
 As the next PoC shows, such validation is not enough to prevent the attack.

 To reproduce, include the following test in the `L1BossBridge.t.sol` file: